Mosaics in the portico of the Rectangular Peristyle

 The depiction of animals (especially wild ones) and birds was a very popular subject for mosaics throughout the whole Roman Empire.
 In the image shown above they were combined with acanthus strolls, another popular decorative pattern.
-This gave more vivacity to the mosaic as it can be seen also in a similar mosaic at Bulla Regia in Tunisia.
+This gave more vivacity to the mosaic as it can be seen also in a similar mosaic of Bulla Regia in Tunisia.

 Geometric mosaics had the advantage of not having to be seen from one particular position.
-In Rome they were very often black and white even at Villa Adriana.
+In Rome they were very often black and white even in Villa Adriana.
 At Villa del Casale very many colours were employed and the final result must have been similar to that of an oriental carpet.
-Depending on the size of the floor the geometric patterns could enclose small images of the Four Seasons, or the Nine Muses or the Twelve Months as at Thysdrus in Tunisia.
+Depending on the size of the floor the geometric patterns could enclose small images of the Four Seasons, or the Nine Muses or the Twelve Months as in Thysdrus in Tunisia.

 "Cubiculum" with Erotic Mosaic; "cubiculum" (sleeping room) from Latin "cubare" which means lie down (hence concubine)

 The Romans slept in a small rooms which fostered intimacy.
 Their decoration had very often elements with an erotic content.
 This mosaic was most likely made by two craftsmen.
 One made the geometric patterns and the images of the Four Seasons, which are not particularly well executed.
 The central medallion was designed with more care by a pictor imaginarius (painter of images) who had a higher degree of skill.
 This distinction is recorded in a decree issued in 301 by Emperor Diocletian to control inflation: a pictor imaginarius was expected to earn 150 denarii per day, twice as much as the other craftsmen involved in decorating a house.